-Action 6, 7, 8: There was a decrease in the actual LCFF expenditure since we utilized one-time COVID funds.
+Action 6, 7, 8: There was a decrease since we utilized one-time COVID funds.

 An explanation of how effective or ineffective the specific actions were in making progress toward the goal during the three-year LCAP cycle.

 Goal 2, ensuring academic success for all students, is at the heart of our focus this school year.